milaptank/MultiTextWatcher/README.md

 # MultiTextWatcher
-Add multiple `TextWatcher` on multiple `EditText` and receive callback at one place
+Add multiple `TextWatcher` on multiple `Editext` and recive callback at one place

 Usage
 --------